- Academic Credit Certificates

 - If you have been permanently laid off or terminated, you may be eligible for state funds to use toward continuing education through the State of Minnesota Dislocated Worker Program.

-- U of M staff is eligible for a 50 percent discount on all noncredit professional development except Test Prep, ScrumMaster Certification, and the Successful Manager's Leadership program.
+- U of M staff are eligible for a 50 percent discount on all noncredit professional development except Test Prep, ScrumMaster Certification, and the Successful Manager's Leadership program.

 Note: Discounts cannot be combined.